nesquena/resume/README.md

 ## Olepta

-In college, I started a company with my good friend [Thomas Shafer](https://github.com/growlypants) named "Olepta", which was intended to be a turnkey scheduling solutions for health professionals.
+In college, I started a company with my good friend [Thomas Shafer](https://github.com/growlypants) named Olepta, which was a turnkey scheduling solution for health professionals.
 We worked on that together for several years while in college, including coordinating with our professors to allow us to get formal school credit for our work and turn our company into our senior class project.
+We also applied to several business competitions on campus and got awarded prize money we used to fund the operations of our small startup.
 Had a great time with Olepta and we ended up getting multiple patents several of which were ultimately acquired by [Ethicon-Endo](http://www.ees.com/).

 ## Graduation and Open Source

-My senior year (in 2008), I was working with my professor on a startup called 'quub', my own startup 'Olepta' and began falling in love with web development and working more seriously with Ruby.
+My senior year (in 2008), I was working with my professor on a startup called 'quub', my own startup we called Olepta and began falling in love with web development and working more seriously with Ruby.
 I started playing much more seriously with Rails and Sinatra and liking them both quite a bit.
 Started focusing all of my time into that stack, opting to specialize rather than explore breadth-first as I had been doing.
 Around this time, I decided to